antoinevg/GSG/luna/design/rfp.md

 This proposal will cover the requirements for the development of a Facedancer backend for the [Great Scott Gadgets Luna](https://greatscottgadgets.com/luna/).

-Understanding the relationships between the major components of Facedancer can best be visualized in terms of the data flow between them:
+Understanding the relationships between the major components of Facedancer can best be visualised in terms of the data flow between them:

 ![Diagram: Data Flow](dataflow/luna.svg)